 - Find your candidates– Ask your trusted friends and family for a referral.
 If you don’t get any suggestions there, do an online search but make sure you read their reviews first.

-- Compare skills and personalities– As you meet with each candidate, assess personalities and presentation.
+- Compare skills and personalities– As you meet with each candidate, assess personalities, and presentation.
 Think about how your potential tenants will respond to their appearance and professionalism.
 Find out how much experience the person has in the field.
 How many properties have they rented in the past?
-Were they single family or multi?
-Is there a particular location they focus in?
+Were they single-family or multi?
+Is there a particular location they focus on?
 Make sure your personality is a good match with theirs as you will be in close contact with them.

 - Find out their marketing strategies– Ask potential managers how they will market your home.
 Also, ask how they will be showing the properties.
 If they only show during business hours, chances are it will take longer to fill your vacancy.
 Are they personally showing your home?
 Some managers allow potential tenants to use an online system where they are allowed to access the home without anyone present.
 This could lead to theft and vandalism.